cmaloney/dcos-docs/_pages/framework_cleaner.md

 # Run from Marathon

-Enter the following as a marathon task (JSON Mode enabled).
+From the Marathon web interface, use the JSON editor to add the following as a Marathon task.
 Replace the values passed to `-r`/`-p`/`-z` according to what needs to be cleaned up.

     {
       "id": "janitor",